34 Beautiful Native Plants for Texas Gardens

 hardiness-zones hardiness zones 3 to 7

-Black-eyed Susans are a very widespread native plant that can be found in grasslands and prairies.
-This cheery native wildflower has bright yellow flowers with prominent dark brown centers.
+Black-eyed Susans (Rudbeckia hirta) are a very widespread native plant found in grasslands and prairies.
+This cheery wildflower has bright yellow flowers with prominent dark brown centers.
 Flowers bloom throughout the summer and into fall.

-Blooming flowers are visited by pollinators and the seedheads are a favorite of goldfinches and other seed-eating birds
+Blooming flowers attract pollinators, and the seedheads are a favorite of goldfinches and other seed-eating birds.

 Plant black-eyed Susan in full sun with well-drained soil.
 This plant is a short-lived perennial.
-Individuals typically live for a couple of years, but plants are quick to self-seed and new plants will grow up each year to keep the space full of color.
-Deadheading spent flowers will help encourage continued flowering and also help reduce any unwanted re-seeding.
+Individuals typically live for a couple of years, but plants self-seed quickly and new plants will grow up each year to keep the space full of color.
+Deadheading spent flowers will help encourage continued flowering and reduce any unwanted reseeding.

 Blackfoot Daisy